kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 Kora's modular documentation structure supports this naturally.

-## The Framework Knowledge Stack Mirrors the Framework Architecture
+## The Framework Knowledge Stack Mirrors the Framework Architecture { #mirrors-architecture }

 There is a pleasing symmetry here.